klabacka-lab/BAM_comparative_genetics/README.md

 ### Scripts

+* fasta_cross.py (ALEX GET BACK TO THIS ONE)

+* e_coli_farm.py takes a multiple sequence alignment FASTA file and "farms" the alignment for anything not present in a given species (default for this project is *Escherichia coli*)
+  * Removes all columns not represented by target species
+    * Eliminates gaps in target species and adjusts all other amino acid sequences
+  * Writes farmed sequences to new FASTA file

 * position.py creates the Position class to calculate particular statistics at given positions along the amino acid sequence alignment.
 Such statistics include
   * Sample Size: Number of amino acids present at a given position, excluding